Woodbridge is a picturesque market town that was voted by Country Living in April 2010 as one of only six top Foodie Town's in the UK

 for an up-to-date guide to events in Woodbridge and you might be lucky!

-For more things to do in Woodbridge please see Days Out in Woodbridge
+Things to do & around in Woodbridge please see Days Out in Woodbridge

 Woodbridge is a town that has every right to be proud of its heritage.
-For example the River Deben is the home to the Woodbridge Tide Mill (pictured above) which is thought to be one of the earliest examples of a tide mill in the UK, and dates from 1170.
-The Mill has been restored recently and is now open to the public at certain times, including April weekends, every day from 1 May to 30 September and Weekends in October 11.00 - 5.00 pm .
+The River Deben is the home to the Woodbridge Tide Mill (pictured above) which is thought to be one of the earliest examples of a tide mill in the UK, and dates from 1170.
+The Mill has been restored recently and is now open to the public at certain times, including April weekends, every day from 1 May to 30 September and Weekends in October 11.00 - 5.00 pm.
 It is seen by many as the image of Woodbridge and has inspired many artists and photographers.
+Find out what's on at Woodbridge Tide Mill here

-Another walk down memory lane can be experienced by a visit to Martlesham Heath Control Tower which is just outside Woodbridge.
-The airfield at the site was operational from 1917 to 1967 and the exhibition tells the story of the RAF based there through these years.
+Another interesting & unique experience on offer is a visit to Martlesham Heath Control Tower which is just outside Woodbridge.
+The airfield at the site was operational from 1917 to 1967 and the exhibition's at the Tower tell the story of the RAF based there through these years.
 The tower is open to the public through the Summer months.

 .
-This is a great place for insmere Birdwatching in Suffolk
+This is a great place for Birdwatching in Suffolk

 , located between the Riverside and the Thoroughfare just two minutes walk from the railway station, is a wonderful and fascinating place to stop by.
 Marvel at their 20+ showcases featuring wonderful antique jewellery and household items from times gone by.
 You are sure to find a gem here, or the perfect gift for someone special.